angular/angular/aio/content/guide/rx-library.md

 # The RxJS library

-Angular makes use of and extends the [RxJS (Reactive Extensions for JavaScript)](https://rxjs.dev/guide/overview "RxJS documentation") library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming "Wikipedia").
+Angular makes use of and extends [RxJS](https://rxjs.dev/guide/overview "RxJS documentation") (Reactive Extensions for JavaScript), a library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming "Wikipedia").
 RxJS observables make it easier to compose asynchronous or callback-based code.

 RxJS provides an implementation of the `Observable` type.
 The library also provides utility functions for creating and working with observables.
 You can use these utility functions to accomplish the following tasks: